We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The same idea is true for clarity.
 Tiffany’s says they won’t sell diamonds that have inclusions visible to the naked eye.
 This is known as an eye-clean diamond.

 Whether you’re buying a diamond from Tiffany’s or Blue Nile, don’t determine its quality based on the brand.
-Examine the grading report to learn its traits.
+Examine the grading report to learn its traits, and if available, view a high-resolution image of the actual gem.

 Tiffany’s diamonds are more expensive than ones from Blue Nile.
 If you compare diamonds from each retailer, Tiffany’s diamonds often cost twice as much.